 A whopping 186.4 million Americans shopped in stores and online between Black Friday and Cyber Monday this year, according to the National Retail Federation.
 On average, these shoppers spent $361.90 per person over the five-day Thanksgiving weekend.

-The shear amount of money changing hands during this timeframe is a hugely attractive target for scammers and other cybercriminals.
+The sheer amount of money changing hands during this timeframe is a hugely attractive target for scammers and other cybercriminals.
 Consumers are often stressed during this period and make purchases that deviate from their normal routine.
-If a phishing email that seems legitimate enough arrives in such a consumer’s inbox, it’s more likely that the target will take an action they shouldn’t.
+If a phishing email that seems legitimate enough arrives in such a consumer’s inbox, it’s more likely that the target will take action they shouldn’t.

-In essence, the scammers behind these phishing emails are taking advantage of the holiday shopping chaos to net as many victims as possible.
+In essence, the scammers behind these phishing emails are taking advantage of the holiday shopping chaos to the net as many victims as possible.
 Black Friday and Cyber Monday may have resulted in a nearly $1 trillion payday for legitimate businesses, but it’s highly likely that cybercriminals also took home some personal data and other information they could sell for a profit.